Generic Name: mupirocin topical (myoo PEER oh sin)

 What happens if I overdose?

-An overdose of mupirocin topical is not expected to be dangerous.
+An overdose of Centany is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Centany (mupirocin topical)?
+What should I avoid while using mupirocin topical?

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

-Avoid getting this medicine in your eyes, mouth, or nose.
+Avoid getting Centany in your eyes, mouth, or nose.
 A separate product called mupirocin nasal is made for use in the nose.
-Mupirocin topical is for use only on the skin.
+Centany is for use only on the skin.

-Avoid using other medications on the areas you treat with mupirocin topical unless your doctor tells you to.
+Avoid using other medications on the areas you treat with Centany unless your doctor tells you to.

 severe stomach pain, diarrhea that is watery or bloody;

-redness, itching, dryness, or other irritation of treated skin;
+severe itching, rash, or other irritation of treated skin;

 unusual skin blistering or peeling; or